01 of 10

 Add a few drops of prepared pandan paste and stir.
 This will turn the batter a bright shade of green.
 Add more if you want the first layer darker, or less if you want it lighter.
 Aside from the color, pandan paste adds a delicious flavor to this cake.

 FYI - A Note about Pandan: In Thailand and other Southeast-Asian countries, real pandan leaves would be used instead of store-bought paste.
-However, because fresh pandan leaves are difficult to find here in North America, I use this store-bought paste (available at most Asian/Chinese food stores - just ask for it!).
-I can sometimes buy frozen pandan leaves, but the freezing seems to reduce the flavor so that I'm always disappointed with the results.Continue to 5 of 10 below.
+However, because fresh pandan leaves are difficult to find here in North America, we use this store-bought paste (available at most Asian/Chinese food stores - just ask for it!).
+We can sometimes buy frozen pandan leaves, but the freezing seems to reduce the flavor so that we are always disappointed with the results.Continue to 5 of 10 below.

 05 of 10